Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Preliminaries

 \subsection{Causal Disentanglement Representation Learning}

-Causal disentanglement representation learning seeks to learn latent variables that are semantically interpretable and structured according to an underlying causal generative process.
-In contrast to conventional disentangled representation learning, which typically assumes statistical independence among latent factors, causal disentanglement explicitly models structural dependencies by introducing a causal graph over the latent variables.
-Under this formulation, the observed data are assumed to be generated from independent exogenous variables, which are subsequently transformed into causally dependent endogenous representations~\cite{yang2021causalvae, nam2023scadi}.
+Causal disentangled representation learning extends conventional disentangled representation learning by considering structural dependencies among latent factors.
+Conventional methods usually assume that the underlying factors of variation are mutually independent and aim to separate them into distinct latent variables with clear semantic meanings~\cite{ICA, kingma2013auto, higgins2017beta}.
+However, this independence assumption can be too restrictive for real-world data, where different generative factors may be causally related.

-Let $\epsilon \in \mathbb{R}^n$ denote the independent exogenous variables, and let $z \in \mathbb{R}^n$ denote the endogenous latent representations endowed with causal semantics.
-Given an adjacency matrix $A$ that encodes the causal relations among latent variables, the causal layer is defined as
+In contrast, causal disentangled representation learning assumes that latent factors are not only semantically separable, but also structurally dependent.
+Most existing studies follow a reconstruction-based learning paradigm, in which the observed data are reconstructed from latent variables.
+Specifically, different factors are separated in the latent space, and their directed influences or structural relations are further modeled using causal graphs or structural causal models~\cite{yang2021causalvae, nam2023scadi, shen2022weakly}.
+Therefore, the learned representation is expected to preserve both the semantic meanings of individual factors and the dependencies among them.

-where $A$ specifies the directed dependencies among the latent variables.
-This formulation indicates that the latent representation $z$ is no longer a collection of mutually independent factors, but instead a structured representation produced through causal propagation over the graph.
+Formally, let $\epsilon \in \mathbb{R}^{n}$ denote independent exogenous variables, and $z \in \mathbb{R}^{n}$ denote endogenous latent variables with causal semantics.
+Given an adjacency matrix $A$ that encodes the causal relations among latent variables, a linear structural relation can be written as

-To ensure that the learned causal structure is well-defined, the adjacency matrix $A$ must correspond to a directed acyclic graph (DAG).
-CausalVAE imposes the following continuous acyclicity constraint:
+where $I$ is the identity matrix, and $(I - A^{\top})$ is assumed to be invertible.
+This formulation indicates that endogenous latent variables are generated from independent exogenous variables through structural dependencies encoded by $A$.

-where $\mathrm{tr}(\cdot)$ denotes the trace of a matrix, $s$ is a positive scaling factor, $\circ$ denotes element-wise multiplication, $c$ is a positive constant, and $n$ is the number of latent variables.
-This constraint guarantees that $A$ represents a valid DAG and thereby ensures that the learned latent variables admit a causal interpretation.
-Accordingly, causal disentanglement representation learning can be understood as the process of learning semantically meaningful latent factors together with their causal relationships, rather than merely enforcing statistical independence in the latent space~\cite{nam2023scadi,shen2022weakly}.
+Inspired by this idea, our method also learns factorized representations under a reconstruction-related framework.
+Specifically, we separate content and degradation factors in FR-IQA and further model their task-specific structural relation.
+In this sense, our method is consistent with the principle of causal disentangled representation learning: it does not merely separate latent factors, but also exploits the dependency between them for quality assessment.